 Mix the dry ingredients in a medium-sized bowl – reserving two tablespoons of flour.
 I love the flatbreads flecked with tiny black nigella seeds.
 But you can also use cumin or caraway seeds or omit the seeds entirely.

 Add Greek-style or plain yoghurt to the dry ingredients.
-And bring the mixture together.
+And bring the dough together.
 First, stir everything with a fork or wooden spoon, then jump in with your hands.

 If you don’t mind the extra equipment to wash up, you can also use a stand mixer or food processor to prepare the dough.